s-t-a-n/PolyVector/README.md

 # PolyVector
-testdriving polymorphism for vector-like structures
+Testdriving polymorphism for vector-like structures

 Implemented are: